The ultimate guide to bitcoin-backed Loans

 What are the tax implications if Unchained sells my collateral, such as during a margin call?

-In the rare case of a liquidation event, which occurs when a borrower has not been able to deposit additional collateral or complete the transactions necessary to repay principal, margin call and/or the value of their bitcoin collateral falls to a collateral-to-principal ratio of 110%, Unchained would be forced to foreclose and sell bitcoin on behalf of the borrower to recover the amount owed on the loan.
-This would be treated as a property sale for income tax purposes, and clients may be liable for capital gains tax based on the sale price (and value).
+In the rare case of a liquidation event, which occurs when a borrower has not been able to satisfy the margin call with a deposit of collateral and/or principal payment and/or the value of their bitcoin collateral falls to a collateral-to-principal ratio of 110%, Unchained would be forced to foreclose and sell bitcoin on behalf of the borrower to recover the amount owed on the loan.

 Loan maturity